OGGM/oggmcontrib/README.rst

 - etc.

-Before writing your own module we recommend to contact us to discuss the best path to follow for your specific case.
+Before writing your own module we recommend to contact us to discuss the best path to follow in your specific case.

 How does this module work?
 --------------------------